webdriverio-community/wdio-electron-service/README.md

 ### `appArgs`: _`string[]`_

 An array of string arguments to be passed through to the app on execution of the test run.
+Electron [command line switches](https://www.electronjs.org/docs/latest/api/command-line-switches) and some [Chromium switches](https://peter.sh/experiments/chromium-command-line-switches) can be used here.

 ### `customApiBrowserCommand`: _`string`_